styler00dollar/VSGAN-tensorrt-docker/README.md

 # go into the vsgan folder, inside that folder should be compose.yaml, run this command
 # you can adjust folder mounts in the yaml file
 docker-compose run --rm vsgan_tensorrt

-# run docker manually
-# the folderpath before ":" will be mounted in the path which follows afterwards
-# contents of the vsgan folder should appear inside /workspace/tensorrt
-docker run --privileged --gpus all -it --rm -v /home/vsgan_path/:/workspace/tensorrt styler00dollar/vsgan_tensorrt:latest

 # you can use it in various ways, ffmpeg example
 vspipe -c y4m inference.py - | ffmpeg -i pipe: example.mkv